Fairness Amidst Non-IID Graph Data: A Literature Review: Quantifying Graph Unfairness

-A last individual fairness notion in the literature specifically focuses on the link prediction task, defining a fair mapping as one that respects the initial relationships between nodes when learning their fair representation~\cite{laclau2021all}.
-This intuition of individually fair mapping adapts the Lipschitz property in the sense that the adjacency matrix learned should preserve the initial similarities in the original adjacency matrix.
+While prediction, ranking, and clustering have been extended from prior literature to graphs, the link prediction task is unique to graph-based data.
+For example, \cite{laclau2021all} proposed defining a fair mapping as one that respects the initial relationships between nodes when learning their fair representation.
+This intuition of individually fair mapping adapts the Lipschitz property in the sense that a learned adjacency matrix should preserve the initial similarities in the original adjacency matrix.

+The notion of graph individual fairness, which requires that similar individuals be treated similarly, is appealing, it is however difficult to operationalize in practice~\cite{Wang2025Towards}.
+For instance, it is unclear what the correct fair way to select features to match is (\textit{e.g.}, whether to match based on a node’s attributes, and/or its local/global graph structure).
+It is also unclear if features should be weighted equally.
+More importantly, there is a lack of human-centered external validation to demonstrate the fairness of the proposed measures.